 Do you want to relocate to Montenegro and don’t know where to start?
 We invite you to get in touch with our lawyers who specialize in immigration matters and who can assist you in choosing and applying for a residence permit here.

 We are at your service if you want to move here alone or with your family, case in which you have several options.
-Our Montenegrin lawyers have experience in dealing with the immigration authorities, and so they can advise on the dos and don’ts of moving here.
+Our immigration lawyers in Montenegro have experience in dealing with the immigration authorities, and so they can advise on the dos and don’ts of moving here.
 Our legal expertise is doubled by the many foreign citizens we have come into contact with and from whom we have learnt that there is a solution for each situation.